 - exposed wiring

 - aged sockets or an old fuse box

 - sparking sockets

 - flickering lights

-Important considerations for rewiring a multiple occupancy home
+What are the important considerations for rewiring a multiple occupancy home?

 If you notice any of the above signs, you need to contact a registered and qualified electrician.
 It is more than likely that your property will need a full rewire.
 If this is the case be aware that: